JKlueber/grammar_to_blocks/README.md

   - `feature += X` (a list assignment) always becomes a `"statement"` IR part — i.e. a Blockly statement input where the user stacks one block per list item.
-If the repeated element is a plain rule reference, the referenced rule name is recorded (`refRuleName`) so the TS target can later give *that* rule's block a matching, self-typed `previousStatement`/`nextStatement` so instances of it actually stack.
+If the repeated element is a plain rule reference, the referenced rule name is recorded in **both** `refRuleName` (a single string, for convenience) and `refRuleNames` (a one-element array), so downstream code can always read `refRuleNames` regardless of which path built the part — see the next bullet.
   - `feature=ID` / `feature=INT` become `"field"` IR parts (`field_input` /
     `field_number` in Blockly terms).
   - `feature=SomeOtherRule` becomes a `"value"` IR part (a plug-in